groupdocs-viewer-cloud/GroupDocs.Viewer-Products/english/viewer/android/_index.md

 overview:
     enable: true
     content: |
+      GroupDocs.Viewer Cloud is a true REST API that gives the complete freedom of platform & programming language whereas GroupDocs.Viewer Cloud SDK for Android is built as a layer on the top of GroupDocs.Viewer Cloud REST API, allowing a higher level of abstraction so that you don't need to know the REST API to use this SDK.

-      GroupDocs.Viewer Cloud for cURL allows you to seamlessly enhance your application with the capability to render a number of document formats.
-The API supports a variety of document formats and allows viewing a specific document in HTML, image, PDF or its original format with the flexibility to render the whole document, page by page or custom range of pages.
+      GroupDocs.Viewer Cloud API allows you to seamlessly enhance your application with the capability to render a number of document formats with the ability to view a specific document in HTML, image, PDF or its original format.
+You also get the flexibility to render the whole document, page by page or custom range of pages.
+GroupDocs.Viewer Cloud SDK for Android has been developed to help you integrate all these features in your Android application without any hassle.

     tabs:
       enable: true